-Different investigators have proposed cut off value varying from 2.89 m/s to 5.2 m/s for and diagnostic performance in study by Youk JH, et al37.
+The quantitative shear wave velocity measurement in m/s and kPa showed good correlation and diagnostic performance in study by Youk JH, et al37.
 Chong JM, et al38 concluded that the diagnostic performance of shear wave and strain elastography is similar.
-We obtained two view SWE was better than one view SWE, when combined with B mode ultrasound39.
+We obtained SWE on one view only and this can be one of limiting factor.
+Lee SH, et al concluded that two view SWE was better than one view SWE, when combined with B mode ultrasound39.